umdevelopera/um-account-tabs/readme.txt

 Download ZIP file from GitHub or Google Drive.
 You can find download links here: https://github.com/umdevelopera/um-account-tabs

 == Changelog ==

+= 1.0.6: September 5, 2024 =

+* Fixed: The "Icon" setting is updated to support a new icons library used in the Ultimate Member core plugin since version 2.8.6.

 = 1.0.5: December 25, 2023 =